 THE ANGEL - WHO SPOKE TO BALAAM

-Balaam was a false prophet, a seer who was hired by the Moabites and Midianites, to put a curse on Israel.
+Balaam was a false prophet, a seer who was hired by the Moabites and Midianites, to put a curse upon Israel.
 The story is found in Numbers 22:1-40.
 God [‘elohiym] speaks to Balaam several times, telling him NOT to go with the men who wished to hire him.
-But Balaam keeps repeating the request for permission to go.
+But Balaam keeps asking for permission to go.
 Finally the LORD tells Balaam that he may go, but will only be able to speak the words which God puts in his mouth to speak.
 On the journey, “the Angel of the LORD” stands in the way three times.
-The donkey falters, because the donkey can “see” the Angel, but Balaam beats the donkey and keeps on going.
+The donkey falters, because the donkey can “see” the Angel, but Balaam beats the donkey and he keeps on going.
 The Angel even speaks to Balaam through the donkey.
 Balaam seems not to notice.
 Finally Balaam’s eyes are opened to “see” “the Angel of the LORD” and Balaam falls down flat in terror.

 Numbers 22:32 “The Angel of the Lord [Yehovah] said to him . . . ‘your way is perverse before Me.’”

 The Angel did NOT say, “Your way is perverse before the LORD”.